Patriots Still Trying To Figure Out What To Do With Rookie Harvey Langi

 It seems Langi currently is filling the position Dont’a Hightower will occupy when the captain comes off the physically unable to perform list.
 Langi might not stick as a pass-rushing outside linebacker, either.
 The Patriots could decide to move him off the line to inside linebacker.
 He played both roles, plus running back, during his college career at BYU.

 “He’s learned a lot,” head coach Bill Belichick said Monday.
 “He has a lot to learn.
 He played off the ball and on the ball and played in the kicking game in college.
 He’s done all those things here.
-He’s been more on the ball than off the ball in this camp but more off the ball than on the ball in the spring.
-We’ll see where we end up on that, and he’s done multiple things in the kicking game, as well.
+He’s been more on the ball than off the ball in this camp, but more off the ball than on the ball in the spring.
+We’ll see where we end up on that, and he’s done multiple things in the kicking game as well.

-“So, he has some background in it but in a different system and so forth.
+“So, he has some background in it, but in a different system and so forth.
 So, some experience, but we need to refine some things for the way we do it.
 But, he’s got a lot on his plate.
 He’s asked to do a lot, so smart guy, he works hard and we’ll see how it comes together.”

 It might not be the case, but Langi sounded like a guy who already has earned a spot on the 53-man roster based on how Belichick was talking.
 Undrafted free agents are supposed to be longshots to make the team.
 Meanwhile, Langi has started two consecutive preseason games, the second with other defensive No. 1s.